David Mikics

 David Mikics is a professor of English at the New College of Florida.
 He was the Moores Distinguished Professor in the Department of English and the Honors College, University of Houston.

-His book on Stanley Kubrick in the Yale Jewish Lives series was published in 2020.
-His book about Saul Bellow entitled Bellow’s People: How Saul Bellow Made Life Into Art (W.W.
-Norton) was published in 2016.

-Mikics, a Guggenheim Fellow for 2017, is a regular reviewer and columnist for Tablet magazine and The Jewish Review of Books, writing about 20th-century Jewish arts and culture.
-He lives with his wife and son in Brooklyn and Houston.
+His book on Stanley Kubrick in the Yale University Press Jewish Lives series was published in 2020.
+His book about Saul Bellow entitled Bellow’s People: How Saul Bellow Made Life Into Art (W. W. Norton & Company) was published in 2016.
+Mikics was a Guggenheim Fellow for 2017.
+He is a regular reviewer and columnist for Tablet magazine and the Jewish Review of Books, writing about 20th-century Jewish arts and culture.
+He lives with his wife and son in Brooklyn.